yk-liu/yk-liu.github.io/_posts/2018-10-06-You-Should-Try-Fortran/2018-10-06-You-Should-Try-Fortran.md

 ---
 layout: post
 title: You Should Try Fortran
-description: I found Fortran incredibly fast compared to Python.
-Fortran's reputation for hard to maintain is true only if you read the code without understanding of the Physics.
-You should give it a try.
 tags: Fortran Coding Thoughts Python
 keywords: Python Fortran Optimization
 categories: Fortran
+description: I found Fortran incredibly fast compared to pure Python.
+Fortran's reputation for hard to maintain is true only if you read the code without understanding of the Physics.
+It's still an active language, you should give it a try.
 ---

 # My impression with Python